Robert42/cairo_xcb_alpha_test/README.md

 xcb_flush(xcon);
 ```

 But we won't see anything, because the application will exit before anythong could've been shown.
-So we just add a `sleep` (don't forget to `#include <time.h>`)
+So we just add a `sleep` (don't forget to `#include <unistd.h>`)

 ```c
 sleep(2);